 A physics-based method \cite{han2023model} estimates vehicle orientations from the elevation map and combines them with vehicle velocities to calculate traversability constraints, aiming to prevent rollover and vehicle-ground separation.
 However, its use of orientation-only terrain features fails to capture richer terrain geometry, and the assumption that the vehicle always adheres to the ground ignores agile strategies such as controlled jumps.

 Learning-based methods capture the motion effect directly from data.
 HDIF \cite{castro2023does} conditions its prediction on velocity by fusing Fourier-encoded speed signals with visual features.
 Yet any change in velocity requires a new network inference, making real-time optimization computationally infeasible.
 As a result, HDIF uses a fixed velocity during planning.
 Moreover, learning a robust traversability-velocity relationship is challenging without dense labels across speeds, and end-to-end predictions often become dominated by visual features.
-Alternatively, Velociraptor \cite{triest2024velociraptor} and Salon \cite{sivaprakasam2025salon} learn speed maps as auxiliary cost.
+Alternatively, Velociraptor \cite{triest2024velociraptor} and Salon \cite{sivaprakasam2025salon} learn speed maps \cite{yang2023learning, yoon2025state} as auxiliary cost.
 They encourage adherence to expert velocities, such as high speeds on flat trails and lower speeds in vegetation, but only for regions that are deemed traversable by the traversability map.
 Since traversability remains motion-independent, terrains requiring specific motion strategies, such as jumping a ditch, are still penalized as untraversable.
 Besides, it fails to account for terrain-specific sensitivity, where a wide range of speeds might be safe.

 Beyond traversability estimation, a line of work advances agile motion by extending vehicle kinodynamics \cite{lee2023learning, datar2024learning, datar2024terrain, pokhrel2025dom, 2025vertiformer, zhao2024physord, fu2025anynav}.
 PHLI \cite{pokhrel2025dom} studies jumping behavior through in-air attitude control.
 It enables reorientation during airtime for safe landing and highlights the potential of aerial maneuvers for ground vehicles, but does not reason about when or where jumping is feasible, nor does it adapt to terrain geometry.